-The Two Truths express the dual nature of all phenomena as both real and illusory, or empty.
-That is the defining premise of this blog.
+The idea of the Two Truths is intended to express the dual nature of all phenomena as both real and illusory, or empty.
 Everything appears to have substance: material reality as well as mental activity, sensation, emotion and our intellectual capacities.
 This is relative truth, the universe of form.
+This is nirmanakaya.
 The illusory aspect is that there is no material substance to any part of conditioned existence.
-What we take to have intrinsic existence has none whatsoever.
+What we take to have intrinsic or objective existence has none whatsoever.
+This is dharmakaya.

-Everything we can grasp, everything we feel or think, if examined closely, is dependent on something else, which in turn is also dependent on some further pre-condition.
-This process of examination can proceed ad infinitum.
+Everything we can grasp, everything we feel or think, if examined closely, is dependent on something else, which in turn is also dependent on some further pre-conditions.
+This process of examination and elimination of conditioned reality can proceed ad infinitum.
 Eventually it becomes obvious that there is no material reality whatsoever upon which any aspect of the world of form firmly stands.
-This is the definition of emptiness.
-This is regarded as the absolute nature of reality.
-All phenomena are empty in nature.
+This is the definition of emptiness, the absolute nature of reality.
+All phenomena are empty.
 There is no intrinsic reality anywhere to be found.

-Mainstream understanding of what Buddhism means when it talks about emptiness is to confuse it with nothingness–that there is no meaning to life—because the substance of life is what gives it meaning, right?
-And if we are not devoting ourselves to refining and correcting our flawed material relations, devoting ourselves to the pursuit of happiness and the relief of suffering, then what is life all about, right?
+Mainstream understanding of what Buddhism means when it talks about emptiness is to confuse it with nothingness–that there is no meaning to anything—because the substance of life is what gives it meaning, right?
+And if we are not devoting ourselves to refining and correcting our flawed material relations, devoting ourselves to the pursuit of happiness and the relief of suffering, then what is life all about?
+Right?

 David Paul Boaz, from The Two Truths, Our Two Ways of Being Here, reminds us: